 One of my goals this year was to put more weeknight friendly recipes on the blog.
 I feel like most of us are all cooked out, and just want something easy to put on the table at night.
 That’s where this Vietnamese chicken tomato soup comes in.
 My mom literally makes this all the time because of how easy and comforting it is.
+What’s more comforting than a Vietnamese chicken soup?
 It is also really nice to have soup right now in the middle of winter.

 Ingredients, Substitutions & Adjustments